Smattr/rumur/doc/vs-cmurphi.rst

 type with 0 members is vacuous, in the sense that values of this type can only ever be ``undefined``.

+CMurphi requires the first argument to the ``ismember`` predicate to be a designator. librumur allows any expression.
+CMurphi requires the second argument to ``ismember`` to be a scalarset or enum type. librumur, in line with supporting unions of any types, allows the second argument to be any type.

 Assumptions
 -----------
 In addition to assertions and invariants that are supported by CMurphi, Rumur